Category:

 Personal Life

-McConnell married his first wife, Sherrill Redmon in 1968.
+McConnell married his first wife, Sherrill Redmon, in 1968.
 The couple had three daughters together before divorcing in 1980.
-Redmon has since gone on to pursue feminist scholarship at Smith College.
+Redmon has since gone on to pursue a feminist scholarship at Smith College.
 McConnell married his second wife, Elaine Chao, in 1993.
 Chao served as the Secretary of Labor under President George W. Bush and then the Secretary of Transportation under President Donald Trump.

 McConnell founded the James Madison Center for Free Speech in Washington D.C. in 1997, an organization devoted to legal defense.
-He also was inducted into the Sons of the American Revolution in March of 2013 and serves on the Board of Selectors for the Jefferson Awards for Public Service.
+He also was inducted into the Sons of the American Revolution in March of 2013 and served on the Board of Selectors for the Jefferson Awards for Public Service.

 McConnell is known to be one of the wealthiest members of Congress.
 His wealth further increased in 2008 following a personal gift from his father-in-law, James Chao, following the death of his wife's mother.
 He was listed by "Time" magazine as one of the 100 most influential people in the world in both 2015 and 2019.